 Average salary: $45,063 (£32,680) per year

 If you’re fluent in more than one language, you could earn a high income by translating documents at home.
-The good news is that you can choose what type of work you’d like to translate, and online services like Gengo help make it happen.
+The good news is that you can choose what type of work you’d like to translate, and there are many online services out there than can make it happen.